Introduction

 Climate Resilient Somerset films

-Somerset County Council in partnership with the district councils developed a series of climate change films showcasing some of the fantastic work our communities are doing across Somerset.
-Check out the videos below for more information
+The former Somerset County Council and former district councils worked together to develop a series of climate change films.
+It showcases some of the fantastic work our communities are doing across Somerset.
+Take a look at Climate Resilient Somerset videos below for more information.

-Ash Parish Council in South Somerset purchased the 1 1/2-hectare site in 1998 to establish a community woodland and wildlife area.
-Following this, in 2012, a manager was appointed for the woodland and a management plan was produced to provide a coherent approach to the maintenance and management of the site.
-The strategy looked to increase the diversity of habitats by managing the woodland and open spaces and ensuring accessibility.
+Ash Parish Council purchased the 1.5-hectare site in 1998 to establish a community woodland and wildlife area.
+In 2012, a manager was appointed for the woodland and a management plan was produced to provide maintenance and management of the site.
+The strategy looked to increase the diversity of habitats and ensure accessibility.
 To find out more read the Ash Wood case study.

 Eco-School Case Study – St Margaret’s, Tintinhull

-St. Margaret’s CEVA Primary School received a Gold from the Woodland Trust’s Green Tree School Award.
-They have also been on BBC radio talking about their environmental projects, including growing their own fruit and vegetables, planting trees around the site, and maintaining class planters, and they have recently received a grant to create a sensory garden at the front of the school for the use of pupils & the local community.
+St. Margaret’s Church of England Voluntary Aided Primary School received a Gold from the Woodland Trust’s Green Tree School Award.
+They have also been on BBC radio talking about their environmental projects.
+This included growing their own fruit and vegetables, planting trees around the site, and maintaining class planters.
+They also received a grant to create a sensory garden at the front of the school for the use of pupils and the local community.

-Pupils also helped to plant a Ginko tree to mark the start of Tintinhull’s Platinum Jubilee celebrations and to support The Queen’s Green Canopy project!
+Pupils helped to plant a Gingko tree to mark the start of Tintinhull’s Platinum Jubilee celebrations and to support The Queen’s Green Canopy project.

 For details on how your school can get involved with green initiatives visit the Support Services for Education website.